Virtual Symposium: The Evolving Landscape of LDL-C Reduction: Novel Therapies and Approaches

 METHOD OF PARTICIPATION & REQUEST FOR CREDIT

-During the period August 28, 2020 through August 28, 2021, participants must read the learning objectives and faculty disclosures and study the educational activity and complete the evaluation.
-Upon completing, your certificate will be emailed.
+During the period August 28, 2020 through August 28, 2021, participants must read the learning objectives and faculty disclosures, study the educational activity, obtain a score of 75% or better on the post-test, and complete the evaluation.
+Upon completing, your certificate will be available for print.
 For questions about receiving certificates, please contact us at CMHC_Eval@cardiometabolichealth.org.

 For questions about the accreditation of this activity, please visit www.pimed.com.